 Statistics say most students today won’t give up faith in God.
 But most will decide some current ideas about God aren’t worth keeping.
 They’ll think some beliefs given them by parents, grandparents, Sunday school teachers, pastors, or Christian culture no longer make sense.
 They’ll deconstruct some ideas on a journey to reconstruct new ones.

 We must make space for students to do this reconceptualizing, as difficult as it may be for them and us.
 If we want to encourage everyone to follow the first of Jesus’ commandments, which includes loving God with our minds, we’ll need to allow for changes of mind.

-I also addressing my faith journey because questioning, doubting, wrestling with big questions, and struggling to make sense of God and life isn’t just happening on university campuses.
-It’s happening in churches, neighborhoods, families, and among our friends.
+I’m also talking about my journey because questioning, doubting, wrestling with big questions, and struggling to make sense of God aren’t just happening on university campuses.
+They happen in churches, neighborhoods, families, and among our friends.
 Setting aside conventional or traditional views of God seems to be more common.

 Questioning and reconceptualizing is often a good thing.
 And if we are going to love others, we must allow them space for questioning, doubt, and uncertainty.If we are going to love others, we must allow them space for questioning, doubt, and uncertainty.
 Click To Tweet

 Finally, I’m addressing this subject because I want you, the reader, to know it’s okay to question, to doubt, and not to have things figured out.
 It’s okay to set aside some views of God for other views you think better.
 It’s often positive to be unsure and to change your views.